IRS Installment Agreement (Payment Plan)

 The IRS offers multiple installment agreement options.
 The right option depends on your balance, income, expenses, and compliance status.

-Non Streamlined Installment Agreement: Requires more documentation and financial review when streamlined terms do not apply.
+Non-Streamlined Installment Agreement – Requires more documentation and financial review when streamlined terms do not apply.

-Short Term Payment Plan: A short payoff timeline for taxpayers who can pay relatively quickly.
+Short-Term Payment Plan – A short payoff timeline for taxpayers who can pay relatively quickly.

-Business Installment Agreements: Plans structured for businesses that may include payroll or other business tax liabilities.
+Business Installment Agreements – Plans structured for businesses that may include payroll or other business tax liabilities.

 Our IRS Payment Plan Process

-Case Review & Pre Qualification: We review your situation to determine whether an IRS payment plan is realistic solution.
+We review your situation to determine whether an IRS payment plan is a realistic solution.

-Financial Analysis & Payment Plan Structuring: We analyze income, assets, and allowable expenses to determine a sustainable monthly payment and whether a streamlined, non streamlined, or partial payment plan applies.
+We analyze income, assets, and allowable expenses to determine a sustainable monthly payment and whether a streamlined, non-streamlined, or partial payment plan applies.

-Implementation & IRS Communication: We prepare submissions, communicate with the IRS, and help ensure the plan is implemented correctly to reduce the risk of default.
+We prepare submissions, communicate with the IRS, and help ensure the plan is implemented correctly to reduce the risk of default.

 Common IRS Payment Plan Mistakes